djgish485/ballistic-ai/README.md

   - Review `project-content.txt` to ensure critical files are included in the AI context.
   - For large projects, manage context size by editing context settings to only include relevant paths.
 - **Debugging**: Click "Tips" below the input box to add handy prompts like: "List a couple hypotheses why and add log messages to figure it out."
-- **Full Files**: Ballistic encourages the LLM to provide the full files necessary for operation.
-If a file gets truncated, remind it to show you the full file.
+- **Full Files**: Ballistic relies upon and encourages the LLMs to output full files.
+If a file does get truncated, simply remind the AI to show you the full file.
-- **Manage**: Keep chats manageable by clicking "Next Modification" or refreshing page when you're confident a modification is finished.
+- **Manage**: Keep chats manageable by clicking "Next Modification" or refreshing the page when you're confident a modification is finished.

 ## A New Paradigm